tusharx1805/GIT-HARD---RESET-Odoo-/README.md

 # SkillSwap Platform

-**SkillSwap** is a collaborative skill-sharing platform where users can showcase their skills, connect with others, and exchange knowledge.
+✨ Fully Functional – No Mock Data, Real-Time Features Powered by Supabase **SkillSwap** is a collaborative skill-sharing platform where users can showcase their skills, connect with others, and exchange knowledge.
 Whether you’re a developer, designer, musician, or language enthusiast, SkillSwap helps you discover learners and teachers within your community.

 ---